dugalex/DA-Enhanced-Pro/README.md

 <b>Installation & Update:</b>

 --------------------------------------------------------------------
 !!!
 WARNING !!!
 This will change the default "enhanced" skin but will not overwrite any existing DirectAdmin files.
-Use the same command to update if saved as enhanced skin.
+Use the same command to update.
 --------------------------------------------------------------------

 cd /usr/local/directadmin/data/skins/